Delhi govt's Armed Forces Preparatory School to be named after Bhagat Singh: Kejriwal | Education

 - India

-Chief Minister Arvind Kejriwal on Tuesday announced that the Delhi government''s upcoming school to prepare students for the armed forces will be named after freedom fighter Bhagat Singh.
+Delhi Chief Minister Arvind Kejriwal announced on Tuesday that an upcoming school of the city government to prepare students for the armed forces will be named after freedom fighter Bhagat Singh.

+The school will come up on a 14-acre campus at Jharoda Kalan with state-of-the-art facilities.
+It will be affiliated to the Delhi Board of School Education, a government official said.

 An aptitude test will be conducted on March 27 for admission to Class 9.
-The test for enrolment for class 11 will be held the next day.
-In the second phase, interviews will be conducted of the shortlisted candidates, he said.
+The test for enrolment in Class 11 will be held the next day.
+In the second phase, interviews will be conducted of the shortlisted candidates, Kejriwal said.

+''It will be a residential campus with separate hostels for boys and girls.
+A 14-acre stretch of land in Jharoda Kalan has been allotted for the development of the campus, where this new and improved school will be built.

-The CM said this initiative is a unique tribute to Bhagat Singh by the people of Delhi.
+The chief minister described the initiative as a unique tribute to Bhagat Singh by the people of Delhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)